Hammerspoon/hammerspoon.github.io/getting-started.md

     end)

 A good exercise here would be to see if you can now write functions for yourself that bind the Up/Down cursor keys to resizing windows to the top/bottom half of the screen, respectively.

+### <a name="simplereload"></a>Simple configuration reloading

+You may have noticed that while you're editing the config, it's a little bit annoying to have to keep choosing the `Reload Config` menu item every time you make a change.
+We can fix that by adding a keyboard shortcut to reload the config:

+    hs.hotkey.bind({"cmd", "alt", "ctrl"}, "R", function()
+      hs.alert.show("reloading config")
+      hs.reload()
+    end)

+We've now bound `cmd+alt+ctrl+R` to a function that will reload the config and display a simple alert banner on the screen for a couple of seconds.

+One important detail to call out here is that `hs.reload()` destroys the current Lua interpreter and creates a new one, so any code you place after it in this function, won't ever get executed.

+### <a name="fancyreload"></a>Fancy configuration reloading

+So we can now manually force a reload, but why should we even have to do that when the computer could do it for us‽

+The following snippet introduces another new extension, `pathwatcher` which will allow us to automatically reload the config whenever the file changes:

+    function reload_config(files)
+        hs.alert.show("reloading config")
+        hs.reload()
+    end
+    hs.pathwatcher.new(os.getenv("HOME") .. "/.hammerspoon/", reload_config):start()

+There are several things worth breaking down about this example.
+Firstly, we're using a Lua function called `os.getenv()` to fetch the `HOME` variable from your system's environment.
+This will tell us where your home directory is.
+We then use Lua's `..` operator to join that string to the part of the config file's path that we do know, the `/.hammerspoon/` part.
+This gives us the full path of Hammerspoon's configuration directory.

+We then create a new path watcher using this path, and tell it to call our `reload_config` function whenever something changes in the `.hammerspoon` directory.
+We then immediately call `start()` on the path watcher object, so it begins its work.

+Note that we didn't have to use a separate function to pass to `hs.pathwatcher.new()`, we're just doing that to show how it can be done if you want to keep things a little more separated, or be able to re-use functions in multiple places.

 # Credits